Eastern & Western religious philosophy is one of my areas of interest about which I write essays exploring the nature of reality and being.

-These affirmations work, when we work them.
-Through our deep attention, affection, and determination, they explode from the soul like "vibration bombs" shattering the illness and instilling health in body and mind.
+These affirmations work, when we make the effort to work them.
+Through deep attention, affection, and determination, these miraculous chants can burst from the soul like bombs of vibration that have the delicious ability to both shatter the illness and then instill vibrant health into body and mind.

 Making Spiritual Practice Personal

-The great guru and spiritual leader, Paramahansa Yogananda, urged his followers to take his lessons into their personal spiritual laboratory, experiment and observe the personal changes that these techniques engender in the individual.
-As one becomes more deeply intimate with the theory and practice of the techniques, one can create a personal technique and/or affirmation, based on the spirit and practice of the instructions.
+They are urged to experiment and observe the wonderful changes, which these techniques bring about in the life of each individual.
+As each individual progresses to a more deeply intimate knowledge of the theory and practice of the techniques, one can then create a personal technique and/or affirmation, based on the spirit and practice offered in the instructions.